 Prior to reviewing this guide, you and the Support Manager of your organization should have already reviewed the Understanding Metadata, Custom Issue Fields, & Tags together to plan how you will configure end user data in your Helpshift SDK implementation.

-The Helpshift SDK allows your support team to provide in-app help in the form of searchable, native FAQs and direct, two-way messaging to end-users.
-If you’re a support admin looking to set up the Helpshift Dashboard, please see our guide to Setting Up Your Dashboard in 5 Steps.
+The Helpshift SDK allows your support team to provide in-app help in the form of searchable, native FAQs and direct, two-way messaging to end users.
+If you’re a support admin looking to set up the Helpshift Dashboard, please see our guide to Setting Up Your Dashboard.

 A successful developer-side implementation of Helpshift includes the following: